Conductor: Michelle Rofrano

 Scenic Designer: Cameron Anderson

 Two families at war.
 Two lovers in danger.
-Vincenzo Bellini’s I Capuleti e i Montecchi retells Shakespeare’s famous story of Romeo and Juliet in the shadow of medieval Italy’s bloody political conflicts and personal betrayals.
-Set against the backdrop of 13th-century Verona, this opera departs from the familiar tale, recasting the Capuleti and Montecchi not as feuding households, but as rival political factions, echoing the historical clash between the Guelphs and Ghibellines.
+Vincenzo Bellini’s I Capuleti e i Montecchi retells Shakespeare’s famous story of Romeo and Giulietta (Juliet) in the shadow of the bloody political machinations and personal betrayals of the warring Capuleti and Montecchi (Montague) families.
+Set against the backdrop of 17-centruy French Wars of Religion, this opera departs from the familiar tale, recasting the rival families not as feuding households, but as rival political factions, echoing the historical clash between the Catholic authorities and the rebellious Huguenots.

 Sung in Italian with English supertitles.